-- Do the proposed services address an important problem or need in cancer prevention and control?
-Do the proposed project strategies support desired outcomes in cancer incidence, morbidity, and/or mortality?
-Are the goals and priorities of the project responsive to the RFA? - Does the proposed project demonstrate creativity, ingenuity, resourcefulness, or imagination?
-Does it take evidence-based interventions but apply them in innovative ways, going beyond "doing what they've always done" to explore new partnerships, new audiences, improvements to systems? - Does the program address known gaps in prevention services and avoid duplication of effort? - If applicable, have collaborative partners demonstrated that the collaborative effort will provide a greater impact on cancer prevention and control than each individual organization's effort separately?

-• Will the project reach and serve an appropriate number of people based on the budget allocated to providing services and the cost of providing services?
+- Will the project reach or impact an appropriate number of people based on the budget allocated and the cost of providing the project? - Does the proposed project address an important problem in cancer prevention and control?
+Do the proposed project strategies support desired outcomes in cancer incidence, morbidity, and/or mortality? - Does the proposed project demonstrate creativity, ingenuity, resourcefulness, or imagination?
+Does it take evidence-based interventions but apply them in innovative ways, going beyond "doing what they've always done" to explore new partnerships, new audiences, improvements to systems? - Does the program address known gaps in prevention services and avoid duplication of effort? - Will the project reach or impact an appropriate number of people based on the budget allocated and the cost of providing the project?